aravinda-1402/Face-mask-detection/README.md

 # COVID-19 Face-Mask Detector
-Real time face-mask detection using Deep Learning and OpenCV
+Real-time face-mask detection using Deep Learning and OpenCV

 ## About Project
-* This project uses a Deep Neural Network, more specifically a Convolutional Neural Network, to differentiate between images of people with and without masks.
+* This project uses a Deep Neural Network, specifically a Convolutional Neural Network, to differentiate between images of people with and without masks.
 The CNN manages to get an accuracy of **98.72 % on the test set**.
-Then the stored weights of this CNN are used to classify as mask or no mask, in real time, using OpenCV.
+Then the stored weights of this CNN are used to classify as a Mask or no mask in real-time, using OpenCV.
-With the webcam capturing the video, the frames are preprocessed and and fed to the model to accomplish this task.
-The model works efficiently with no apparent lag time between wearing/removing mask and display of prediction.
+With the webcam capturing the video, the frames are preprocessed and fed to the model to accomplish this task.
+The model works efficiently with no apparent lag time between wearing/removing Mask and display of prediction.

-* I have used 2 methods to detect mask in live video stream.
+* I have used 2 methods to detect Mask in a live video stream.
-   * 1. In the first method I have used just OpenCV to define a Region Of Interest (ROI) and the model detects the presence or absence of mask on aperson's face if the person's face is in the ROI.
+   * 1. In the first method, I have used just OpenCV to define a Region Of Interest (ROI), and the model detects the presence or absence of a Mask on a person's face if the person's face is in the ROI.
-   * 2. In the second method I have used HaarCascades to detect the face/faces and then predict if a person is wearing a mask or not.
+   * 2. In the second method, I have used HaarCascades to detect the face/faces and then predict if a person is wearing a mask or not.

 ## Working using method 'a' :